Gihan007/jigan-adhd-detection/README.md

 ## Troubleshooting

-**Audio not recording:**
+**API not starting:**
-- Check microphone permissions in browser
+- Ensure port 8000 is not in use
-- Ensure PyAudio is installed correctly
+- Check for import errors: `python -c "import fastapi; print('FastAPI OK')"`

-**ffmpeg not found:**
+**Audio processing errors:**
-- Verify ffmpeg is in system PATH
+- Verify ffmpeg is installed and in PATH
-- Restart terminal after installation
+- Check file format is supported (WAV, MP3, M4A, FLAC, OGG)

 **Import errors:**
 - Ensure virtual environment is activated